-- 1. Students should exhibit exemplary, Christ-like behavior, both on campus and in their communities.
+- 1. Students are expected to exhibit exemplary, Christ-like behavior, both on campus and in their communities.
 (Romans 13:1-5, Deuteronomy 26:17) - 2.
-Students should refrain from any bullying, harassment, intimidation, discrimination, threats or other violent behavior. - 3.
-Students should honor God in their conversation.
-Profanity, gossip, inappropriate language, innuendoes, racist remarks, or other similar actions or conduct are not permitted.
+Students are expected to should refrain from any cyber or in-person bullying, harassment, intimidation, discrimination, threats or other violent behavior. - 3.
+Students are expected to honor God in their conversation.
+Profanity, gossip, inappropriate language, innuendoes, racist remarks, or other similar actions or conduct are not permitted cyber or in-person.
 (Colossians 3:17, Ephesians 2:29-30, Proverbs 14:15) - 4.
-Students should refrain from the possession, use, sale and/or furnishing of any illegal substances or other improper materials, which would include illegal drugs, alcohol, or tobacco products.
+Students are expected to refrain from the possession, use, sale and/or furnishing of any illegal substances or other improper materials, which would include illegal drugs, alcohol, or tobacco products.
 (I Corinthians 6:19, Romans 12:1) - 5.
 Students are expected to respect the personal property of others by leaving the belongings of others alone. - 6.
 Students are expected to respond appropriately and respectfully to the instructions of teachers and staff. - 7.
 Students are to refrain from showing inappropriate personal affection toward each other. - 8.
 Students are to be cooperative, courteous, orderly and accepting of correction.
 (Hebrews 13:7). - 9.
 Students may not engage in conduct violating the school's standards of morality or otherwise promote or encourage others to engage in such conduct.
 The school teaches that any sexual behavior, whether premarital, extramarital, or homosexual, outside of the Biblical marital relationship is forbidden and violates scripture.
 Students may not promote or otherwise encourage others to engage in conduct violating these standards. - 10.
-Students should refrain from posting or viewing on the Internet of improper materials. - 11.
-Upon entering the classroom, students should take their seat promptly and quietly.
+Students are expected to refrain from posting or viewing on the Internet of improper materials.

-- 12. Students should not speak out or express disapproval when another is speaking; it is both rude and unacceptable behavior. - 13.
+- 11. Upon entering the classroom, students should take their seat promptly and quietly. - 12.
+Students are expected to not speak out or express disapproval when another is speaking; it is both rude and unacceptable behavior. - 13.
 Students are to bring proper equipment to class: iPad, Bible, books, notebook, homework, paper, pen, pencil, etc. - 14.
 Class will be dismissed by the teacher, not the clock.
 Students should not be discourteous by getting up or packing up before they are dismissed. - 15.
 Classroom lighting, heat, and air-conditioning are to be adjusted by teachers only. - 16.
 Eating in class is strictly forbidden.
 Gum chewing is not allowed at any time anywhere on campus. - 17.
 Such conduct is not permitted that would bring dishonor or discredit to the student, the student's testimony, to the school or school's testimony or otherwise violate the expectations that students demonstrate a Christ-like life.
 Additionally, the school prohibits either the promoting or encouraging of others to violate the school's standards.